nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 functionality, they are subject to a couple lesser known (and lesser advertised) drawbacks:

 1. Stronger power source.
-Below is a chart of advertised current requirements that many MCU boards' 3V regulators may not be able to handle.
+Below is a chart of advertised current requirements that many MCU boards' 3V regulators may not be able to provide (after supplying power to internal components).

     .. csv-table::
         :header: Specification, Value